-The timeline to bring the system from proof-of-concept to scaleable product was tight — but not impossible!
+The timeline to bring the system from proof-of-concept to scalable product was tight — but not impossible!

 A whirlwind development journey led to a thrilling launch for a product that uses haptics to create a first-of-its-kind immersive and intuitive musical experience.